The Ohio State University

 Quick Links >> Hour Drops

 Dropping classes or withdrawing may result in a reassessment of your university charges and/or a recalculation of your financial aid for the term.
 The exact consequences to you depend on a number of factors, including the type and amount of aid you have and the official date on which you drop classes or withdraw.
+In addition, if you stop attending a course without dropping or withdrawing, resulting in an unofficial withdrawl, adjustments may also be required.

 The consequences for each of these academic actions are different; therefore, each are addressed separately below.